cu-csci-3753-operating-systems/lkm-simple-character-device/README.md

  - For more info on the `file` struct, visit https://docs.huihoo.com/doxygen/linux/kernel/3.7/structfile.html (even though most fields will not be used for our assignment).

+- For testing your device driver, you should modify the `seek` lab code so you can monitor the content of your device driver's buffer from user space.
+It is possible for read, write, and seek to appear functional in your `C` test code, but not interface properly with unix system utilities such as `echo`, `tail`, `head`, and so on.
+This means your implementation is incorrect, so be sure that your code interfaces with these utilities.
+Recall that `strace` allows you to see how these utilities are interfacing with your device.

 \subsection{Testing}